OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Get-Command.md

 ### -UseFuzzyMatching

 Indicates using a fuzzy matching algorithm when finding commands.
 The order of the output is from closest match to least likely match.
-Wildcards should not be used with fuzzy matching as it will attempt to match commands that may contain those wildcard characters.
+Wildcards shouldn't be used with fuzzy matching as it will attempt to match commands that may contain those wildcard characters.

 ```yaml